presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

     :include: addl_functions
     :language: python

-    **3.** Write in a comment what each line of this code does.
+    **3.** Write in a comment next to each line of code, what each line of this code does.
 (You should be very specific!
 This exercise will train your brain for when you write more complicated code.)
     ~~~~
     # Here's an example.
     xyz = 12 # The variable xyz is being assigned the value 12, which is an integer

-    # Now do the same for these!
+    # Now do the same for each of these lines!
     a = 6

     b = a